LivTel/oss/images/README.md

 To build a OSS web service docker container do the following (where the oss software repository is installed at /home/cjm/eclipse-workspace/oss) :

 * **cd /home/cjm/eclipse-workspace/oss/images** (i.e. this directory)
-* **cp /home/cjm/eclipse-workspace/oss/resources/config/osswebservice.properties.docker .** Copy the docker version of the osswebservice.properties file to this directory.
-You may want to edit the file to specify a different RMI end-point (the machine on which the ModelRMILauncher lives).
+* **./provision_web_service** This copies the web service config file, and war file, into this directory for the docker build.
+You may want to edit the osswebservice.properties.docker file to specify a different RMI end-point (the machine on which the ModelRMILauncher lives).
-* **cp /home/dev/bin/javalib/ngat_new_oss.war .** Copy the latest build of the oss web-service war into this directory.
 * **docker build -f oss_web_service -t oss_web_service_image .** Build the docker container from the **oss_web_service** file.
 * **docker save -o oss_web_service_image.tar oss_web_service_image** Save the constructed docker container into the **oss_web_service_image.tar** tarball.